 Not just in terms of sound, but also in terms of the "behavior" that makes acoustic instruments so ... well, musical!
 But this is not because someone has programmed a certain sound or pattern of behavior into it.
 The physical model can be programmed to have certain attributes - the length of a pipe or the stiffness of a reed, for example - but the actual sound produced by any configuration can only be accurately determined by playing it.
 Of course, the same applies to the design of acoustic instruments.
-Because of its natural acoustic behavior the VL1 is undoubtedly a little harder to play than conventional synthesizers, but when mastered this is the very characteristic that is its greatest strength.
-The Yamaha VL1 is the most musical synthesizer ever made.
+Because of its natural acoustic behavior the VL7 is undoubtedly a little harder to play than conventional synthesizers, but when mastered this is the very characteristic that is its greatest strength.
+The Yamaha VL7 is the most musical synthesizer ever made.
 A soloist's dream!

-- The VL1 sounds better, has more depth, and is more realistic in the musical sense than any other synthesizer system. - Simply pressing a key in the same way does not always produce precisely the same sound.
-The instrument is responsive and "alive". - Note-to-note transitions have the same continuity exhibited by acoustic instruments.
-What goes on in between the notes is just as important musically as the notes themselves. - It has extraordinary expressive capability.
+- The VL7 sounds better, has more depth, and is more realistic in the musical sense than any other synthesizer system. - Simply pressing a key in the same way does not always produce precisely the same sound.
+The instrument is responsive and "alive". - Simply pressing a key in the same way does not always produce precisely the same sound.
+The instrument is responsive and "alive". - It has extraordinary expressive capability.
 Rather than simply controlling parameters like volume or pitch, you can control characteristics such as breath and reed pressure with appropriate complex effects on the timbre of the sound.

-The VL1 Model
+The VL7 Model

-he overall VL1 model or "algorithm" consists of three main blocks: the instrument, controllers, and modifiers.
+he overall VL7 model or "algorithm" consists of three main blocks: the instrument, controllers, and modifiers.
 In schematic form these blocks are arranged as follows: